neilbrown/edlib/README.md

 -------------

 A text document stores text in various linked data structures designed to make simple edits easy and to support unlimited undo/redo.
-There are a number of allocations, and a list of “chunks” which each identify a start and end in one of those allocations.
+There are a number of allocations for text, and a list of “chunks” which each identify a start and end in one of those allocations.
 Edits can add text to the last allocation, can change the endpoints of a chuck, and can insert new chunks or delete old chunks.

 Each chunk has a list of attributes each with an offset into the allocation, so they each apply to a single character, though are often interpreted